2013 - Fellowship Integrative Medicine, Arizona Center for Integrative Medicine

 1984 - BA (Bachelors of Arts) California State University, Sacramento (Sacramento State).
 Double Major: Biological Science (Human Biology and Microbiology), Chemistry

 ** Contact Dr. Dyer via email, firstname.lastname@example.org **

 Dr. Kirsti A. Dyer MD, MS, FT is a physician, health educator, professor, online instructor, lecturer, and longtime online student.
 She received her medical and master's degrees from the University of California, Davis.
 Dr. Dyer completed an Internal Medicine Residency program and practiced clinical medicine for many years.

 After having her two daughters, her focus has shifted from clinical practice treating disease to health and wellness promotion through education.
 In August 2013 she completed the Fellowship program in Integrative Medicine with the Arizona Center for Integrative Medicine.
 She was the first physician (and still only) to attain the designation of Fellow in Thanatology F.T. through the Association of Death Education and Counseling (ADEC).
 This is technically death studies, but recognizes expertise in death, dying and bereavement.

 Dr. Dyer has been teaching Bio 50, Nutrition since January 2005 as an enhanced course using online resources.
 Her Nutrition course has been fully online in Blackboard since Fall 2008.
 Bio 50 was the first biology course to be available online at Columbia College.

-The walking class was inspired by the Surgeon General's 2015 Call to Action to promote walking and walkable communities.
-Our walkers and runners logged over 430 hours, with 50 hours being summer running hours.
+The walking class was inspired by the former Surgeon General's 2015 Call to Action to promote walking and walkable communities.
+By the end of 2016 our walkers and runners logged over 560 hours, with 70 hours as summer and fall running hours.

 - Evaluating Eating Guides to Advise on Healthy Eating Plans.
 Fall 2015.
 Integrative Medicine Scholars Program.
 AMSA (American Medical Student Association).